knpuniversity/behat/knpu/mink-inside-feature-context.md

 `attachFile`, `blur`, `check`, `click` and `doubleClick`.
 One of them is `setValue()` that works for field.
 Set the value to `$term`.

-This is a perfect step definition: find an element and do something with it
+This is a perfect step definition: find an element and do something with it.

 To press the search button, we can do the exact same thing.
 `$button = $this->getSession()->getPage()->find('css', '#search_submit');`.